HenrikBengtsson/matrixStats/revdep/problems.md

     Please use e.g. 'inst/extdata' for non-R data files
     ```

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: 'Sean Davis <sdavis2@mail.nih.gov>'

-    The Title field should be in title case, current version then in title case:
-    'Handle Illumina methylation data'
-    'Handle Illumina Methylation Data'

-    The Description field should not start with the package name, 'This package' or similar.

-    The Date field is over a month old.

-    This build time stamp is over a month old.

-    Size of tarball: 6179445 bytes
-    ```

 *   checking package dependencies ...
 NOTE
     ```
     Depends: includes the non-default packages: